Jayz71189/Capstone-Project/README.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "Gift couldn't be found"
     }
     ```

-### Create a Booking from a Spot based on the Spot's id
+### Create a Purchase for a Gift based on the Gift's id

-Create and return a new booking from a spot specified by id.
+Create and return a new purchase for a gift specified by id.

 - Require Authentication: true
-- Require proper authorization: Spot must NOT belong to the current user
 - Request

   - Method: POST
-  - Route path: /spots/:spotId/bookings
+  - Route path: /gifts/:giftId/purchases
   - Headers:
     - Content-Type: application/json
   - Body:

     ```json
     {
-      "startDate": "2021-11-19",
-      "endDate": "2021-11-20"
+      "quantity": 1,
+      "text": "I wish you the best with this gift"
     }
     ```